 No matter what the company specializes in, but some processes mustn’t be interrupted.
 Otherwise, unpleasant consequences may ensue.
 If nobody and nothing protects the information system, then the existence of the company can be threatened.
 When you are armed with a disaster recovery plan, then losses are minimized, nothing can interrupt operation.
 A quick resumption of work will launch your business without slowdown.

 A data rescue plan is drawn up in advance, under favorable conditions.
-At a critical moment, every step to save the virtual room is thought out carefully in advance, you do not need to make any decisions in adverse conditions.
+At a critical moment, every step to save the virtual deal rooms is thought out carefully in advance, you do not need to make any decisions in adverse conditions.
 Discuss the frequency of data replication and recovery with your VDR provider.
 A disaster recovery plan is to prevent and minimize the risks associated with the consequences of a disaster.
 Natural or human.
 No one is immune to cataclysms, but we can avert potential damage.